wchorski/KYPN/README.md

 <summary>view</summary>

 #todo

+- [ ] for schemas set `validation.length.max` for all `text` elements to something like `200` as fail-safe to not allow overload of db
 - [ ] review addons that make sense per product / subscription (`inflatable banana bouncy house lol`)
 - [ ] WHY IS NEXTJS terminal constantly logging `GET /_next/static/chunks/...
 404`???
 This i need to do before moving back to main branch
 - [ ] make cute hover/click animation on powered by `www.tawtaw.site` link